 In late June of 2019, the Department of Homeland Security (DHS) warned US companies of increased malicious cyber-activity, or hacking, from Iranian Hackers.

-DHS also urged US companies to do everything they can now to protect against some of the hackers’ most common hacking practices.
+Consequently, DHS has urged US companies to do everything they can to protect against some of the hackers’ most common hacking practices.

-What are these common hacking practices?
+What are the common hacking practices?

 In 2012, Iran utilized this malware scheme to attack major oil companies in Saudi Arabia and Qatar.
-The companies were forced to stop oil production temporarily, triggering significant financial losses.
+The companies temporarily forced to stop oil production.
+This triggered financial losses.

-For example, the hacker will take a commonly used password (example: the people who use “password” as their password) and see how many accounts they can access with it while coming through in the internet.
+For example, the hacker will take a commonly used password (“password”) and see how many accounts they can access with it while coming through in the internet.

 Credential stuffing is simply a hacker taking known information like usernames and passwords that have been leaked on third-party sites.

 What does this mean for the United States?

 Most importantly, MainNerve is sure all U.S. industries will be easy targets.
 Please take these warnings very seriously.
 Not only are we attempting to keep U.S., Chinese, and Russian hackers at bay, now we have gained notoriety for Iranian hackers to be placed in the queue.

-If you would like to see how your employees react to spear phishing in a controlled way, you can purchase one of our social engineering tests.
+In conclusion, if you would like to see how your employees react to spear phishing in a controlled way, you can purchase one of our social engineering tests.